To extract, or not to extract, that is the answer.

 Sorry for the car reference in a bike blog.
 It just comes to mind because I have a toolbox drawer dedicated to automotive specialty tools that I've used once.
 And so I truly do loathe uni-taskers almost as much as I love the products that invariably demand their use.

 I don't blame you guys for wondering why our de-installation process needs to be so new and novel and specialized.
 To many it looks like yet another thing you have to buy in an industry that already loves to say, "Yes, but you'll need this too" all too often.
 I'm here to ease your mind.
-We pioneered this method because, just as we did with the bottom bracket itself, we stood back and asked ourselves, "Why is it being done this way", and then, "Is the way it's currently being done suitable for a product like ours?"
+We pioneered this method for removing bottom brackets because, just as we did with the bottom bracket itself, we stood back and asked ourselves, "Why is it being done this way", and then, "Is the way it's currently being done suitable for a product like ours?"

 The genesis of our BBInfinite module extraction process flowed quite naturally from the answers to these fundamental questions and right to the underpinning philosophy of our company: Simplify.
 Enhance.
 Perfect.